siyuat-ui/607-Project-3-High-Performance-Simulation-Study/README.md

 # Engression-Based Synthetic Data Generation: A Simulation Study

+This project is an improved version of [607 Project 2](https://github.com/siyuat-ui/607-Project-2-Simulation-Study) in terms of computational efficiency and numerical stability.

-This project evaluates the effectiveness of engression-based neural networks for generating synthetic samples from various probability distributions.
-We test performance across five distribution types (Normal, Exponential, Uniform, Lognormal, Chi-Square) with varying sample sizes.
-Our method is inspired by the [Engression](https://arxiv.org/abs/2307.00835) paper, although the primary focus of the Engression paper is not on synthetic data generation.
+(About 607 Project 2) 607 Project 2 evaluated the effectiveness of engression-based neural networks for generating synthetic samples from various probability distributions.
+We tested performance across five distribution types (Normal, Exponential, Uniform, Lognormal, Chi-Square) with varying sample sizes.
+The method was inspired by the [Engression](https://arxiv.org/abs/2307.00835) paper, although the primary focus of the Engression paper was not on synthetic data generation.

 ## Project Overview